 3 in every 10 people with chronic health problems say that they’ve “skipped doses” or “not filled prescriptions at all” because the costs of prescription drugs were too high.
-Plus, at least 1 in 4 U.S. adults have health coverage all year but they’re underinsured, so high out-of-pocket costs.
+Plus, at least 1 in 4 U.S. adults have health coverage all year, but they’re underinsured, so they face high out-of-pocket costs.

 The Affordable Care Act (ACA) has changed things a lot.
 We’ll tell you how, but let’s understand some of the insurance jargon first.
 It will help you compare and choose the right coverage.